-The form can be used for both expanding existing clauses as well as adding new sections altogether, while leaving the contract in its original state.
+The form can be used for both expanding existing clauses or adding new sections altogether while leaving the contract in its original state.
 It can be attached before the parties sign the contract or at a later point in time.
 To be valid, it will need to be signed and dated by both the employer and the employee.

 An addendum should be used whenever a party wishes to clarify a section within an agreement.
-When drafting the addendum, the following should be implemented:
+When drafting the addendum, the following items need to be addressed:

 - Match the addendum’s font size and style to that of the original contract.